Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Introduction

-For the presented survey on improving WiFi performance with machine learning, we started with a systematic literature review methodology~\cite{keele2007guidelines}.
-First, we searched for WiFi, 802.11, and WLAN as well as machine learning in the paper abstracts in the following databases: IEEE Xplore, ACM, Elsevier, Wiley, and MDPI\footnote{We could not include SpringerLink at this stage as it does not allow to search within the abstracts of published papers.
-Papers from this database where added manually.}.
-This yielded 1189 papers, out of which we had to remove out-of-scope papers (e.g., related to device positioning or network security).
+For the presented survey on improving Wi-Fi performance with machine learning, we started with a systematic literature review methodology~\cite{keele2007guidelines}.
+First, we searched for Wi-Fi, 802.11, and WLAN as well as machine learning in the paper abstracts in the following databases: IEEE Xplore, ACM, Elsevier, Wiley, and MDPI\footnote{We could not include SpringerLink at this stage as it does not allow to search within the abstracts of published papers.
+Papers from this database were added manually.}.
+This yielded 1189 papers, out of which we had to remove out-of-scope papers.
 Next, we added papers manually, usually found through cross-citation analysis.
-Finally, we identified (and cite in Sections~\ref{sec_core}--\ref{sec_mhop}) over 200 relevant papers in total.
+Finally, we identified (and cite in Sections~\ref{sec_core}--\ref{sec_mhop}) over 250 relevant papers in total.
 Additionally, we reference over 20 survey papers in \Cref{sec:soa}.